 Julie is a passionate teacher and pedagogue.
 She currently serves as lead instructor of Chicago Harp Ensemble Downtown and is Orchestra director at O'Neill Middle School, Downers Grove.
 Her belief in self-enrichment through musical means drives her work to continually make music accessible to all.

 Julie loves biking, hiking, bowling, and puzzles that are challenging (within reason).
 She hails from Lombard, Illinois, where she is raising her son.
 They enjoy trains, dinosaurs, transformers, and regular cuddles with their cats, Bettie and Annie.

 Catherine Yom Litaker is an avid soloist, chamber musician and orchestral musician.
 She has performed on countless stages all across the globe including Western Europe, South America, North America and Asia.
-She currently performs as a freelance harpist in the Chicagoland area, and played Principal Harpist of Civic Orchestra during the 2010 - 2012 season.
+She currently performs as a freelance harpist in the Los Angeles area, and played Principal Harpist of Civic Orchestra during the 2010 - 2012 season.
 She has performed with many Orchestras including: Chicago Symphony Orchestra, Lyric Opera of Chicago, San Diego Symphony, Ars Viva Symphony, Dubuque Symphony and Quad City Symphony Orchestra.
 Catherine is currently an active substitute for Chicago Symphony Orchestra and Lyric Opera of Chicago.
 She has also participated in many festivals around the world including YOA Orchestra of the Americas on the South American tour, China tour and Pacific Music Festival in Japan.